+Value £5m

-Value £5m Lead Body Highlands and Islands Enterprise Current status Working to submit project Full Business Case to the MGD UTIONS FOR a Board in March 2023 with a view to securing DELIVER SOUR WORLD FARY SECTO Government approval by June 2023.
-Project vision A focal point for businesses to learn best practice and collaborate, stimulating the creation of new and growth 311.4.
-I of existing micro businesses throughout Moray.
+Lead Body Highlands and Islands Enterprise

+Current status Working to submit project Full Business Case to the MGD

+Board in March 2023 with a view to securing

+Government approval by June 2023.
+Project vision A focal point for businesses to learn best practice and collaborate, stimulating the creation of new and growth of existing micro businesses throughout Moray.
+TO DELIVER OUR WORLD FAR SECTOR.